 What a journey!

 This whole movie experience is, let me tell you, one AMAZING journey.
-It's also (depending on the day) an exciting, frustrating, and challenging creative journey — with a plot even more bizarre than one of my fantasy novels.
+With a plot even more bizarre than one of my fantasy novels.
 But I’m glad to tell you the big news:

 The most recent news:

 Here’s the big news: The Merlin movie project recently moved to a new studio – Disney.
 At Disney, it’s had a wonderfully enthusiastic reception – and I am greatly impressed with the professionalism and passion of everyone involved.
 Best of all, Disney has assembled a truly terrific team!

 We have a fabulous producer, Gil Netter.
 Among other films, he produced Life of Pi, The Blind Side, and Ghost.
 In addition, the project has attracted a pair of outstanding writers, Patrick Massett and John Zinman, whose credits include Tomb Raider as well as the hit television series The Blacklist.